-The doctrine of the Trinity just never made sense to me.
-But it seems like nearly every other orthodox Christian throughout history believed it, so I kept trying to figure out what I was missing.
+The doctrine of the Trinity just never made sense to me but it seems like nearly every other orthodox Christian throughout history believed it, so I kept trying.
 What made it possible for other people to so easily accept Trinity as basic fact?
 What did they know that I didn’t?
 Or did they just not care?

-I think the turning point for me was accepting something as true even when I couldn’t understand it.
-For a generally logical person this goes against my very nature.
-But I came to realize that truth was not determined by my ability to comprehend something but by what God revealed through* his word.
+The turning point for me was accepting something as true even when I couldn’t understand it.
+For a generally logical person this goes against my nature.
+Truth is not determined by my ability to comprehend something but by God’s revelation.

 In this post I’m going to lay out the basic doctrine and share a couple of helpful videos.
-Next week I’ll talk a little about the “ontological equality” and “economic roles” within the trinity, explore some common heresies, and I’ll share a little bit about what the idea of “the eternal subordination of the son” means and why it matters to you (especially if you are a woman).
+Next week I’ll talk a little about some common heresies (and bad analogies).
+The following week we’ll dive a little deeper into “ontological equality” and “economic roles” within the trinity, and I’ll share a little bit about what the idea of “the eternal subordination of the son” means and why it matters to you (especially if you are a woman, are married to a woman, or work with a woman).

 Where We Find the Doctrine of the Trinity in the Bible